Grinshpon/fiz/README.md

     def fn2 := ...;
     module Inner := { ... };

+An alias is essentially text substitution.
+Any type (and maybe even keywords) can be aliased.

+    alias Age := Int;

 ### Style

 Fiz uses camelCase for variable and function names, and PascalCase for types and modules.
 This is enforced by the compiler.
 File names are lowercase.